aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/xps-output/typeset-tex-to-xps/_index.md

 - Input and Output Directories: Set up your input and output directories as specified in the example code.

-Now that you have everything set up, let's proceed with the step-by-step guide.
+Now that you have everything set up, let's proceed with the step‑by‑step guide.

 ## Import Namespaces